5 of the Best Ways to Live Well with Chronic Pain

 No matter what's causing your pain, it's no doubt taking a toll on your mental and physical well-being specially when it’s chronic.
 These body and mind tips will help you reclaim your life and win the challenges of chronic pain.

-Chronic pain is a complicated disease and, as a pain management physician, I believe it is important to address pain from many different aspects.
+Chronic pain is a complicated condition and, as a pain management physician, I believe it is important to address pain from many different aspects.

 I often recommend physical therapy and lifestyle modification to my patients, in conjunction with medications and procedures.
 However, I have found that there are some things that patients can do to decrease their pain and sometimes without medications or procedures.

-These simple steps can also result in the added benefit of improving overall health.
+These simple steps and changes in life style can also result in the added benefit of improving overall mental and physical health.

-- Eat a Healthy Diet.
+- Eat a healthy diet.
 A healthy, well-balanced diet can decrease weight and improve blood flow to our organs.
-Obesity is a major contributor to chronic pain as it adds more stress to all our support structures.
+Obesity is a major contributor to several health issues inlcuding chronic pain as it adds more stress to all our support structures.
 Obese patients are also at a higher risk to develop diabetes, which can cause damage to your blood vessels like smoking.
 A diet low in carbohydrates and sugars is best to follow as a healthy habit, and don’t forget to include plenty of fruits and vegetables.

-- Complementary Techniques.
-While many may not be familiar with this term, we use this when we talk about non-traditional approaches to pain, such as acupuncture, yoga, meditation and other relaxation techniques.
+While many may not be familiar with this term, we use this when we talk about nontraditional approaches to pain, such as acupuncture, yoga, meditation and other relaxation techniques.